brickshot/termcaptcha/README.md

 1. Submit the UUID and the word to `/check/{UUID}?word={word}`
 1. If the response is "OK" then the user was correct.
 1. If the user was correct then you can pass the UUID into your API along with your protected request.
-1. On the backend - your service makes the same request to `/check/{UUID}?word={word}` to confirm that the user passed the CAPTCHA.
+1. On the backend - your service makes a request to `/verify/{UUID}` to confirm that the user passed the CAPTCHA identified by the UUID.
 If you get "OK" back then go ahead and fulfill the request.

 ### Notes

 Do not re-use UUIDs.
 They will only work once.
+Generate a new one each time you request a CAPTCHA.

 If the user fails the CAPTCHA, start over.
-Don't ask them to solve it again.
+Don't ask them to solve the same one again.

-You only have 2 "checks" per UUID.
-If the first one passes then the backend of your service can check it again.
-Once those two checks have happened an error `Too many checks` will be returned.
+You only have 1 "check" and one "verify" per UUID.
+If the check passes then the backend of your service can verify it.
+After that an error `Too many checks` will be returned.

-#### Bash example:
+#### Examples

 ```bash
 curl --no-buffer --limit-rate 1000 localhost:8000/get
 ```

 The word `LEARNING` is displayed.
 Note it is not just sent as a continuous string but the letters are drawn randomly to the terminal using VT100 escape codes.

 ### Does this stop someone DOS-ing my service?

-No, nor does it stop someone from DOS-ing the CAPTCHA service itself.
+No.